 (PRoBaND: Parkinson's Repository of Biosamples and Networked Datasets)

-Interim Extension
+Study Extension

 Patient Information Sheet for:

 Patients enrolled in the recent onset cohort of PRoBaND

 We would like to invite you to take part in a research study.
 Before you decide you need to understand why the research is being done and what it would involve for you.
 Please take time to read the following information carefully.
 Talk to others about the study if you wish.
 Ask us if there is anything that is not clear or if you would like more information.